 In that way, we can open our heart and share happiness and sadness.

-Because robots are expected to take many social roles in the near future, such as childcare and elderly care, they need to responsive to humans, and their attitude may influence humans’ feelings.
+Because robots are expected to take many social roles in the near future, such as childcare and elderly care, they need to respond to humans, and their attitude may influence humans’ feelings.

-In a recent research published in Computers in Human Behavior, scientists examined how a robot’ responsiveness could impact human’s disclosure about negative and positive life experiences.
+In a study published in Computers in Human Behavior, scientists examined how a robot’ responsiveness could impact human’s disclosure about negative and positive life experiences.

 In the study, a robot called Travis and a human participant sit face-to-face.
 The participant was asked to choose some negative or positive events s/he was facing in life and talked about the events to Travis.